Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

   Spike: no he's different.
 He wants redefine what it means to be a Cybervator to show everyone that there are no limits.

   Image of Max standing with every one on mountain smiling facing his foe while Bursun stands ahead of everyone frowning alone on a mountain facing his foe

+Max passes out at the end of his match

 ### 12. Return With The Elixir
 Episodes: 51, 52

+Matches awakens to find out that he won/loss the match

+Max: Did I win

 Max visits spike After the tournament who is in the hospital and asks the doctor about his arms who tells him you know as good as well as I do that they are not coming back.
 Spike tells him that it is ok as it is reminder of what he did a besides just like he said before I also looked up to you any way

 After visiting Spike Airiona asks what will be done with him she's told that he will be treated with his injury then placed in rehab and once he is released he be placed under an intensive surveillance system in which a cybervator will be watching at all times not just sometimes for a few years.
 As Max explains this process spike is shown going through this process

-Max frees Mack it is learned that she and the Cyber.Beast is from a different universe.
+Max frees Mack it is learned that he and the Cyber.Beast is from a different universe.

-The world has returned to normal but citizens can now compete in the CNS on equal footing with Cybervators
+The world has returned to normal but citizens can now compete in the CNS on equal footing with Cybervators using prosetics.

 After learning of everything the new world allows citizens to compete past and present cybervators are freed this starts with bursun and the last being torey who is sent back to Helios.Suniverse in her proper time period or a future she does not recognize

-With Cybervators freed every must use Max's version of Cyber.Beast which uses plants instead of cybervators as a medium

-Knowing that this will cause the Cyber.Beast to run free again they create Becons to capture them

 - Most Cybervators do not change the rules of the sport much if at all as the current rules is what allowed them to win the fist place.
 Some rule changes submited are modified or even rejected by the CNS if it doesn't align with it's mission to prevent conflict.